RazerMS/Mobile-XDK-RazerMS_Unity3D/README.md

     Step 2 - Copy and paste molpay-mobile-xdk-www folder (can be separately downloaded at https://github.com/MOLPay/molpay-mobile-xdk-www) into Assets\StreamingAssets\ folder of your Unity project

+    Step 3 - Copy and paste custom.css into Assets\StreamingAssets\ folder of your Unity project

-    Step 3 - Purchase UniWebView from http://uniwebview.onevcat.com/.
+    Step 4 - Purchase UniWebView from http://uniwebview.onevcat.com/.
 After purchasing you should be able to download a Unity package file (e.g. uniwebview_2_7_1.unitypackage).
 Double click on the file to import it into your unity project

-    Step 4 - Open JSON Object in Unity Asset Store.
+    Step 5 - Open JSON Object in Unity Asset Store.
 You can open it from https://www.assetstore.unity3d.com/en/#!/content/710 by clicking the "Open in Unity" button.
 After that import it into your unity project

-    Step 5 - Add the result callback function public void MolpayCallback (string transactionResult)
+    Step 6 - Add the result callback function public void MolpayCallback (string transactionResult)
     {
         Debug.Log("MolpayCallback transactionResult = " + transactionResult);